-We will continuously come back to the quality of one’s attention.
-While applying that work on the forms, body openings, etc.
+We will continuously bring our attention back to the quality of our mind&heart.
+While working on the forms, body openings, etc.

-Through the practice, we will accompany ourselves into a quieter more aware space, learning how to pay attention, how to feel ourselves, and gradually learning how to stay open and present in and with what arises.
+Through the practice, we will accompany ourselves into a quieter more aware space, learning how to concentrate, how to feel ourselves, and gradually learning how to stay open and present in and with what arises.
 To ourselves, our hearts, the other, and life around us.